aman-rawat/docs/en/index.rst

 Learning a new framework can be intimidating and exciting at the same time.
 To help you along, we have created a cookbook packed with examples and recipes to get the common tasks completed.
-If you are new, you should start off with the :doc:`/quickstart` as it will give you a quick tour of what CakePHP has to offer and how it works.
+If you are new, you should start with the :doc:`/quickstart` as it will give you a quick tour of what CakePHP has to offer and how it works.